jessecanderson/transcarent_project/README.md

 ## Features

-- GetX Integrations for state managment and reactive design
+- GetX Integrations for state managment and reactive design.
-- Download images to the local device
+- Download images to the local device.
 - Some reusable widgets to build upon for future updates.

+## To Do's

+- Update some animations.
+- I think that due to the number of network calls for the images that causes some timeout errors.
+Need to investigate that.
+- Fix web version.